How we handle personal information

 Making a complaint

-If you are unhappy with the way we have handled your personal information, or concerned we have breached our obligations under the Privacy Act, you must and lodge a written complaint.
+If you are unhappy with the way we have handled your personal information, or concerned we have breached our obligations under the Privacy Act, you should first lodge a written complaint with us, preferably by completing our online form.

-We will respond to you within 30 days.
+We will endeavour to investigate and respond to your complaint within 20 working days.

-If you are still not satisfied, you can complain to the Australian Information Commissioner.
-More information is available on the Office of the Australian Information Commissioner's website.
+If you are not satisfied with our response, you may make a complaint to the Australian Information Commissioner.
+Further information about how to make a privacy complaint is available from the Office of the Australian Information Commissioner’s website.

-Contact our Principal Registry by phone, email, post or fax if you want more information about how we handle personal information.
+Contact our Principal Registry if you want more information about how we handle personal information.

 Privacy Impact Assessment Register